Agoric/documentation/main/ertp/ERTP-Guide/PursesAndPayments.md

   2. Receive the message with the `payment` and deposit the `payment` in your `brand` appropriate `purse`.

 ## Purses

+You change a purse's balance by calling either `deposit()` (to add assets) or `withdraw()` (to remove assets) on it.
+A purse can be empty, which if it holds a fungible currency means it has a value of 0.
+If it holds a non-fungible asset, such as theatre tickets, it means it just doesn't have any tickets.

+Unlike `payments`, `purses` are not meant to be sent to others.
+To transfer digital assets, you should withdraw a `payment` from a `purse` and send the `payment` to another party.

 You can create a *deposit facet* for a `purse`.
 These are sent to another party and lets the other party deposit a `payment` into the `purse` the